WayneWalterBerry/BigDrive/docs/scenarios/drag_files.md

-# Dragging Virtual Files from BigDrive to Notepad
+# Dragging Virtual Files

-When a user drags virtual files from BigDrive's shell namespace extension to an application like Notepad, several steps occur behind the scenes:
+When a user drags virtual files from BigDrive's shell namespace extension to an application, several steps occur behind the scenes:

+## Application Compatibility

+- Windows Notepad (notepad.exe) does not support the "virtual file" drag-and-drop protocol using CFSTR_FILEDESCRIPTOR and CFSTR_FILECONTENTS.
+Notepad only accepts drag-and-drop operations that provide real file system paths via the CF_HDROP format.

+- Visual Studio does not support custom URI schemes (such as xyz://something/file.txt) in a CF_HDROP drop.
+The CF_HDROP clipboard format is strictly for file system paths—specifically, fully qualified paths to files or directories that exist on a local or network file system (e.g., C:\folder\file.txt or \\server\share\file.txt).
+Visual Studio, like most Windows applications, expects these to be real, accessible files.

 ## Step 1: Initial Drag Operation